1975 - The NBL - National Bicycle League (USA) of George Esser, now holding around 284 members, separated from the NML and went its own way!

 - and the NPSA in Dunedin, Florida.

 A special story here.
 Picture on left, John Palfreyman and Doug Takahasi racing BMX sidehacks from 1972 till 1976.
-Then John changed to motorcross sidehacks, come to Europe and picture shown on the right do show us John Palfreyman and Thom Lund both former BMX ers, now competing in the European MX sidecar Championships in 1979.
+Then John changed to motorcycle moto-cross sidehacks, came to Europe and picture shown on the right does show us John Palfreyman and Thom Lund both former BMX'ers, now competing in the European MX sidecar Championships in 1979.
 As you can see, this team is sponsored by HEUGA Tapijt, a Dutch company producing and selling floor carpet in tiles.
-The owners, the van Heugten family had 8 sons racing in MX events, solo and side/car classes.
+The owners, the van Heugten family, had 8 sons racing in MX events, solo and side-car classes.
 Ton van Heugten has been a World Champion in this sidecar class.
+The van Heugten family was very close with the Karsmakers family at the time, who had 5 brothers racing motorcycle moto-cross events.